 When the button is pressed, the tree shows only the elements that are included in the scope.

-Use this drop-down box to define how you want the project files to be displayed in the tree view.
-The available options are:
+Define how you want the project files to be displayed in the tree view.

 The project tree view presentation, scopes language syntax and the available toolbar buttons differ depending on the selection.